Heart London

 Heart London is a regional radio station owned and operated by Global Radio as part of the Heart network.
-It broadcasts a hot adult contemporary radio format.
 Across London and its neighbouring counties, it can be heard on 106.2 MHz.

 History

 In 1994 Chrysalis Radio was awarded a London-wide licence to broadcast "soft AC" music, winning the licence as "Crystal FM".

 The name was changed to Heart 106.2 which began test transmissions in August 1995, prior to the station launch on 5 September.
 This included live broadcasts of WPLJ from New York City.

-In 1996 the Heart programming format saw the "soft AC" music replaced with a generally more neutral rock 'n' roll playlist.
+In 1996 the Heart programming format saw the "soft AC" music replaced with a generally more neutral Hot AC playlist.

 On 25 June 2007, Chrysalis Records announced that Heart along with its sister stations The Arrow, Sky News Radio, LBC and Galaxy were to be sold for £170 million to Global Radio.

 On 28 April 2008, Heart London began simulcasting most of its programmes on Heart West Midlands, thereby beginning a roll-out of Heart London to other stations and by 2010, local programming was reduced to seven hours on weekdays and four hours on Saturday and Sunday.
+By 2019, that output was reduced to the OFCOM minimum 3 hours per weekday, with no local content on weekends.